 - 19.1 Assessment: Initial contact with staff to complete intake/registration and baseline screening and assessment of technology skills and goals.
 Contacts may occur using phone calls, email, video calls or in-person at community locations or the participant's home.
 If appropriate, immediate troubleshooting assistance and/or connections to community resources will be provided.
 Services are available for any Kent County resident aged 60 and above but are focused on digital beginners and supporting unconnected community members.
 If program demand exceeds capacity for providing services immediately, participants will be added to a waitlist and served in the order they requested assistance.
 Individuals on the waitlist will be offered a resource list in either digital or hardcopy format. - 19.2 Workshops: Instructor-facilitated education sessions in a series format using predefined topics that will include instructional time and practice activities.
 Workshops will utilize an instructor trained in an appropriate curriculum to teach fundamental technology skills.
-Workshop sessions may include presentations from community partners regarding available resources.
 Participants may also receive assistance with device troubleshooting and questions related to workshop topics.
 Group workshops will be hosted primarily in person at community locations, although when appropriate virtual workshop sessions may be offered.
+Workshop sessions may include education to community resources.
 If demand exceeds capacity for a given series, participants will be added to a waitlist in the event of cancellations or offered a spot at the next scheduled series. - 19.3 One-on-One Assistance: Individual contacts with a staff member to support meeting participant's technology utilization goals.
-This could include telephone calls, video calls, text messaging or in-person provision of assistance at a participant's home or a community location.
+This could include telephone calls, video calls, or in-person provision of assistance at a participant's home or a community location.
 Examples of support could include addressing financial and logistical barriers to technology utilization, troubleshooting issues with device hardware or software, applications for affordable internet service programs, and helping participant with locating and connecting to virtual social engagement opportunities and/or medical and mental health services or facilitating referrals to external resources.
 If demand exceeds the staff capacity, one-on-one support services may be limited to 5 hours per participant.

-19.4 Device Lending Library: Lending of Service Partner-owned technology hardware and software to provide a loaner device and internet service to individuals to facilitate their participation in the Technology Support Program.
+19.4 Device Lending Library: Lending of Service Partner-owned technology hardware and software to provide a loaner device and internet service to individuals to facilitate their participation in the Technology Support Program workshops or one-on-one sessions.
 This includes tablets, laptops, Chromebooks, hotspots and/or internet service as well as tools such as remote access software.
 Program staff will conduct an eligibility and prioritization assessment with participants who request a device.
+Device lending period is limited to the duration of Technology Support services, plus 30 days.